opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 You can use ehrQL to [generate your own tables of dummy data][2], but for now we will use the dummy tables in in the tutorial repository.

 We have provided some dummy data for 100 fictional patients.
-The data is in a directory called `dummy-data`, and in your Codespace you can open the CSV files in that directory.
+The data is in a directory called `dummy_tables`, and in your Codespace you can open the CSV files in that directory by clicking on the file in the _Explorer_ tab.

 When developing your dataset definition, you can use ehrQL's `debug()` function to see the data you're working with.
 This is what the code in `dataset_definition.py` does.